-Halfway into 2021, as much of the country is easing pandemic restrictions, grocery industry players are focused on the nature of post-pandemic sales, optimal product pricing and assortment, and return on their investments in digital commerce, according to a new survey of grocery manufacturers and retailers by SMARTeam, Advantage Sales’ consumer goods insights team.
+Grocery industry players are focused on forecasting sales, optimal product pricing and assortment, and return on their investments in digital commerce, according to a new survey of grocery manufacturers and retailers by SMARTeam, Advantage Sales’ consumer goods insights team.

 While product manufacturers and retailers hold significantly differing perspectives on likely sales strength in the second half of the year and where those sales will be made — online or in stores — they are aligned in one area: the transformative nature of digital commerce.